Locus2345/Render_olympics/README.md

 The default camera looks in the positive x direction, with positive y being up and positive z being right.
 Scene 3 is essentially made for playing around with rotation on the Y axis, and for most of the scenes you'll find a sun-like light source above you (use z rotation to look up).
 I would strongly recommend trying out some camera positions and rotations to explore scene 3.

 The parameters recommended for a final showoff render are: scene 2, resolution of 360x360, 256 rays per pixel, depth of 6.
 If you have way too much time you can use 512 or higher at 720x720 and go do something else while it renders.
 The png is from when I rendered that, and it took about an hour.
 The progress bar shows process 5 as that handles pixels closer to the centre of the screen, which tend to take longer as there is more stuff there.
 Scene 2 is supposed to be the olympic rings, if it wasn't obvious.
 They would definitely be better as actual rings.

+## Conclusion

+Well, here it is.
+My first actual coding project.
+I've got some ideas lined up for future free time, mostly learning C, interfacing with API's and building a tui.
+I'll probably come back to this project in the future, but I will definitely be running a statically typed language.
+You'll probably have guessed that I was dead set on doing this the moment I heard about the competition, and the olympics part was shoehorned in later.
+Although it didn't work out in the end, I did enjoy playing with tori.
+You can insert "Torus(0.5, 2, np.array([1, 0, 0]), np.array([9, -.5, 2]), np.array([30, 140, 200]), 10, 0)" at (65, 16) in <i>main.py</i> to see something broken.
+It tends to just not show, but I think you can probably spot something off.